ifarah/ifarah.github.io/_pages/about.md

 My research focuses on **urban politics**, **informality**, and **methods**.

-My dissertation reseach focuses on how regulations and the **intermediation between local governments and street vendors** impact how urban land is assigned and contested in Mexico City (🇲🇽) and San Francisco (🇺🇸).
+My dissertation reseach focuses on how regulations and the **intermediation between local governments and street vendors** impact how urban land is assigned and contested in Mexico City (🇲🇽) and San Francisco (🇺🇸). :mexico:

 Jointly with the National Institute of Health in Mexico, I have also studied how food outlets' healthfulness varies geographically and **the role of informal outlets in food environments**.